 - Clear packed boxes out of the way so movers can safely and quickly walk between each room to the exit

-On move day:
+On your move day:

 - Walk movers through every part of your home and point out anything delicate or special